x

 This is a major reason why highly populated areas are at a high risk for flash floods.

-In fact, each year, more deaths occur due to flooding than from any other thunderstorm-related disaster, according to the National Weather Service.
+Each year, more deaths occur due to flooding than from any other thunderstorm-related disaster, according to the National Weather Service.

-So, turn around don’t drown and stay out of flooded areas.
+So, turn around don’t drown, and stay out of flooded areas.
 We should never underestimate the power of water.

 If you ever find yourself in an area that has just been issued a Flood Warning or Flash Flood Warning, these are the steps you should take:

-3. If you must evacuate your home, take only essential items and bring your pets if safe to do so.
+1. Move to higher ground.
+If you must evacuate your home, take only essential items and bring your pets if it is safe to do so.

 As sea levels continue to rise, cities and communities are looking for solutions.